cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 ### Handling client messages

 The light client can be updated by handling the aforementioned `ClientMessage`.
-This will either be an update to the `ConsensusState` through verification of a single or multiple batched header(s) on one hand.
+This will either be an update to the `ConsensusState` through verification of a single header or multiple batched headers on one hand.
 On the other hand it could be evidence of misbehavior which if it is confirmed, will result in the client getting frozen for security reasons.

 The `ClientMessage` will be passed onto the client through a `MsgUpdateClient` submitted (generally by a relayer).
 The `02-client`'s [`UpdateClient`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/02-client/keeper/client.go#L48) method will then handle the client message by using [these 4 methods on the `ClientState` interface](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/exported/client.go#L98-L109):